Skip to content

 • Handling missing values (default values, fillers)

-• Data transformation using scalers
+• Data transformation using transformers

 • Dataloader options (train/val/test/all/init workers, batch sizes)